Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Analytics tools that don't set cookies, don't fingerprint visitors, and don't track across sites avoid the Cookiebekendtgorelsen's consent trigger.
 The law applies to "storage of or access to information on end-user terminal equipment."
 If the tool also processes no personal data (anonymous aggregation only), the GDPR consent requirement doesn't apply either.
 This is why cookieless, privacy-first analytics can operate without a consent banner in Denmark.

-Denmark has a unique enforcement model: Datatilsynet cannot issue fines directly (GDPR Recital 151).
+Denmark has a unique enforcement model: Datatilsynet can't issue fines directly (GDPR Recital 151).
 It recommends fines to police, who prosecute through courts.
 Courts have historically imposed much lower fines than recommended (IDdesign: DKK 1.5M proposed, DKK 100K imposed).
 The largest court-imposed GDPR fine is DKK 1 million (Arp-Hansen Hotels, 2023).
 Datatilsynet's largest recommendation is DKK 15 million against Netcompany (2024, court pending).
 Under GDPR, fines can reach 4% of global annual turnover or EUR 20 million.
+In plain English: the EU ceiling dwarfs anything a Danish court has imposed so far.

 The DPF (adopted July 2023) resolved the specific US data transfer issue from Datatilsynet's September 2022 ruling.
 But Datatilsynet explicitly warned that "using Google Analytics requires not only lawful transfers to the USA."
 You still need valid cookie consent, a data processor agreement, and compliance with all GDPR requirements.
 And the DPF's durability is uncertain: the PCLOB has been gutted, and the framework is being challenged at the CJEU.
 If it falls, there would likely be no transition period.